-The Glienicke Bridge was built in 1907 as a connection between Berlin and Potsdam.
-The building has been part of the UNESCO World Heritage since 1990 with the surrounding castles and parks.
-The Glienicke Bridge formed since 1945 the border between East and West and was passable since 1953 only for Allies.
-At the border crossing point in 1962, 1985 and 1986 international agents were exchanged.
-For the German population it was opened only one day after the fall of the wall in Berlin.
+The Glienicker Bridge was built in 1907 as a connection between Berlin and Potsdam.
+The building, along with the surrounding palaces and parks, has been part of the UNESCO World Heritage since 1990.
+The Glienicker Bridge formed the border between East and West from 1945 and was only passable for Allies since 1953.
+International agents were exchanged at the border crossing point in 1962, 1985 and 1986.
+It was only opened to the German population one day after the fall of the Wall in Berlin.

 The Glienicke Bridge gained worldwide fame through the spectacularly staged third and last agent exchange on February 11, 1986.